 - Do not drive around barricades, they are there for your safety.

 - Never drive through a flooded area.
-Cars can be carried away by just two feet (2') of water.
+Most cars can be carried away by less than two feet (2') of moving water.

 - Don't walk or wade through flood waters.
 You can be knocked off your feet by as little as six inches (6") of moving water.